mhagiwara/mhagiwara.github.io/content/index.md

 ## Projects

 * **ALP** (Animal Language Processing) — For the past few years, I've been the lead researcher on many projects on the application of AI for animal communications, including:
+  * [NatureLM-audio](https://arxiv.org/abs/2411.07186), the first large audio-language model tailored for understanding animal sounds.
-  * [AVES](https://github.com/earthspecies/aves), a self-supervised, transformer-based audio representation model for encoding animal vocalizations ("BERT for animals").
+  * [AVES and BirdAVES](https://github.com/earthspecies/aves), a self-supervised, transformer-based audio representation model for encoding animal vocalizations ("BERT for animals").
   * [BEANS](https://github.com/earthspecies/beans), a collection of bioacoustics tasks and public datasets, specifically designed to measure the performance of machine learning algorithms in the field of bioacoustics.
   * [ISPA](https://github.com/earthspecies/ispa), a precise, concise, and interpretable system designed for transcribing animal sounds into text ("IPA for animals").